byerlikaya/SmartRAG/docs/en/api-reference.md

 **Namespace:** `SmartRAG.Interfaces.Support`

-**New in v3.2.0**: This interface provides dedicated conversation management, separated from document operations for better separation of concerns.
+This interface provides dedicated conversation management, separated from document operations for better separation of concerns.

 ### Methods